Brent Clevlen: Professional career

 In 2008, Clevlen was called up in place of injured Clete Thomas, but returned to Toledo when Thomas was reactivated.

-He played in four games for the Atlanta Braves during the 2010 season before being designated for assignment on July 30.
+Clevlen played in four games for the Atlanta Braves during the 2010 season before being designated for assignment on July 30, 2010.
 Clevlen became a free agent at the end of the season.

 Clevlen was to start the season with the independent Wichita Wingnuts of the American Association, but was purchased by the Cincinnati Reds on May 9, 2011.
-He was returned to Wichita after playing in 26 games for Triple-A Louisville.
-After playing in 46 games for Wichita, Clevlen was purchased by the Philadelphia Phillies and was assigned to Double-A Reading.
-In all of 2011 (104 games), Clevlen hit .303 with 19 HR and 62 RBI.
+He was returned to Wichita after playing in 26 games for the Triple-A Louisville Bats.
+After playing in 46 games for Wichita, Clevlen was purchased by the Philadelphia Phillies and was assigned to the Double-A Reading Fightin Phils.
+In all of 2011 (104 games), Clevlen hit .303 with 19 home runs and 62 RBI.

-On April 19, 2012, Clevlen signed a minor league deal with the Arizona Diamondbacks, and was assigned to Double-A Mobile.
-He also spent time at Triple-A Reno.
-He began 2013 in the Diamondbacks organization, splitting time with Mobile and Reno before being released.
-Over those 2 seasons (152 games), Clevlen hit .265 with 19 HR and 77 RBI in 523 PA.
+On April 19, 2012, Clevlen signed a minor league contract with the Arizona Diamondbacks, and was assigned to the Double-A Mobile Bay Bears.
+He also spent time with the Triple-A Reno Aces.
+Clevlen began 2013 in the Diamondbacks organization, splitting time with Mobile and Reno before being released.
+Over those two seasons (152 games), Clevlen hit .265 with 19 home runs and 77 RBI in 523 plate appearances.

 On June 17, 2013, Clevlen returned to Wichita.
-He continued to play with Wichita in 2014 and became the American Association MVP with a slash line of .372/.447/.647 and signed with the Puebla Pericos of Liga Mexicano de Beisbol for the 2015 season.
+He continued to play with Wichita in 2014 and became the American Association MVP with a slash line of .372/.447/.647 and signed with the Pericos de Puebla of the Mexican League for the 2015 season.

 On February 25, 2016, Clevlen signed with the Wichita Wingnuts of the American Association of Independent Professional Baseball.

+Coaching career

-On November 16, 2018, Clevlen was announced at the manager of the Cleburne Railroaders (American Association of Independent Professional Baseball).
+On November 16, 2018, Clevlen was announced as the manager for the Cleburne Railroaders of the American Association of Independent Professional Baseball.
 On December 17, 2020, after two years as the manager, Clevlen was replaced by Mike Jeffcoat.